-Getting paid to deliver cars can be a quick gig within the city, or a multi-day ride across different states.
+Getting paid to deliver cars may be a quick gig within the city or a multi-day ride across different states.

 Car Delivery Job Requirements